microsoft/frontend-bootcamp/step2-04/demo/README.md

 ---

-For a single component, React gives us a mental model like this:
+React represents a single component like this:

 ```
 (props) => view;